En-regalia/En-regalia/README.md

 - Introduction to Programming Using Python with Codefinity
 - Crash Course on Python with Google

-🌱 I’m currently learning docker and wider cloud computing concepts
+🌱 I’m currently learning back end server web app hosting before learning a framework like react.

 😄 Pronouns: He/Him